strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2.3 =
+* Updated required fields to show an asterisk.
+Set PMPRO_SHIPPING_SHOW_REQUIRED to false to set back to the old method where only optional fields showed (optional).

 = .2.2.1 =
 * Fixed bug with members list CSV columns.